 “Nations, like individuals, are punished for their transgressions.”

 Not true: In 1839, his father arranged for his admission to West Point.
 The congressman who nominated him mistakenly believed his name was Ulysses Simpson Grant (Simpson was his mother’s maiden name).
 Grant never corrected the error, maintaining that the “S.” didn’t stand for anything.
 His birth name, however, was Hiram Ulysses Grant.

-True: When the Confederate Army launched a surprise assault at the Battle of Shiloh, the Union Army under Grand suffered devastating casualties on the first day of fighting.
+True: When the Confederate Army launched a surprise assault at the Battle of Shiloh, the Union Army under Grant suffered devastating casualties on the first day of fighting.
 President Abraham Lincoln received several demands for Grant’s removal from command.
 Nevertheless, Lincoln refused, stating, “I can’t spare this man.
 He fights.”